wavefrontHQ/opentelemetry-examples/java-example/README.md

 1. Open the `pom.xml` file in the `java-example` directory using your IDE, and right-click and select **Add as a Maven Project**.

     The [```pom.xml```](https://github.com/wavefrontHQ/opentelemetry-examples/blob/master/java-example/pom.xml)
-  file is already configured with the required dependencies.
+  file is configured with the required dependencies.

 2. Run the application either from the IDE or using the terminal:
     ```